-REL 468 - Catechesis (Religious Education): Theory and Practice evangelization, learning theory and catechesis, the catechetical process and methods, adult faith formation, media and technology in catechesis, cultural contexts, and means of communication.
+REL 468 - Catechesis (Religious Education): Theory and Practice

+This course explores the theory and practice of catechesis, including such topics as theological foundations of catechesis and evangelization, learning theory and catechesis, the catechetical process and methods, adult faith formation, media and technology in catechesis, cultural contexts, and means of communication.
 Students will also explore how Christian evangelization is influenced by different cultural contexts.